austinburnett/crumble/README.md

-# Falling-Pixels
+# Crumble

-This project is a pixel-simulator written in C++ and OpenGL, inspired by Noita.
+Crumble is a falling-sand system written in C++ and OpenGL, inspired by Noita.